 Apart from the new visually stunning features and interface tweaks, Microsoft has boasted about performance improvements that come with the new operating system.
 It claims faster login, speedier web browsing, and quicker wake from sleep.
 Besides, it also assures the users that Windows updates will be 40% smaller and will happen once updates roll out and take place in the background.
 Also, Windows 11 claims to deliver better efficiency for longer battery life on devices, like laptops and tablets.

 Summing It Up

 Just like Windows 10, which was a free upgrade from Windows 8.1 and 7, Windows 11 is a free upgrade to from, Windows 10.
 But, the upgrade only applies if your PC meets the defined minimum system requirements.
-Windows 11 brings many improvements, including full user interface redesign.
-It has improved Start menu, multitasking capability, and the gaming features.
+Windows 11 brings many improvements, including a full user interface redesign.
+It has improved Start menu, multitasking capability, and gaming features.
 Besides, the new OS allows you to switch between windows and better organize open windows.
-This blog summarizes all key features for windows 11 vs windows 10 debate.
+This blog summarizes all key features of the windows 11 vs windows 10 debate.